 AUSTRALIA: This sweeping romantic saga is set in the Australian outback and highlights the greatest struggles of the heart between faith, family, the land, and love.
 This story begins in the early part of the twentieth century, as Paddy Cleary moves his wife and nine children to a vast sheep station owned by his older sister.
 The book ends more than half a century later

 EUROPE: Flights is the type of book I’ve learned to treasure, one that’s more about ideas and observations and relationships than the confines of the plot.
-A translation from Polish writer, threads include a trek across Warsaw with Chopin’s heart, an act of poisoning, and a missing woman and child.
+A translation from a Polish writer, threads include a trek across Warsaw with Chopin’s heart, an act of poisoning, and a missing woman and child.
 Amidst the heaviness of topics is a lightness of text, as if the words are traveling along with you.
 The jumps in tones and situations make being lifted from scene to scene feel similar to entering a new stop on a multicountry vacation, with an entirely new landscape to reflect upon and admire.

 ANTARCTICA: Rising from the depths of a tragic accident, Colin O’Brady was determined not only to heal but also to exceed every expectation of those surrounding him.
 Prior to his excursion, no individual had made the trek across Antarctica alone and using only human power—Colin was determined to be the first.
 This solo journey across a seemingly endless frozen land forced Colin to confront his fears and reflect on the past experiences that led him to this very adventure.
 To match struggle with even greater intensity, during his excursion Colin was pitted against a British polar explorer, Captain Louis Rudd, who was in a similar pursuit to be “the first.”